dell-cloud-marketplace/docker-varnish/README.md

 ##Test the performance of Varnish

-Using the Apache Benchmark **ab** tool.
+Using the [Apache Benchmark **ab**] tool (http://httpd.apache.org/docs/2.2/programs/ab.html).
 Install Apache2-utils:

     sudo apt-get install apache2-utils

 Benchmark the performance of the LAMP site without Varnish Caching.
-This will perform and measure 100 concurrent requests up to a total of 1000:
+This will perform and measure 100 concurrent requests up to a total of 1000 *(NOTE: This will take at least 20s as we have enduced a 2s processing time per request and we are performing 100 requests in parrallel)*:

     ab -c 100 -n 1000 http://localhost:8080/